TechnionTDK/jbs-json23plet/README.md

         v.registerValidators();
         v.validateSingleJson(Json.json());

-(See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java).
+(See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java)

 * You can choose your errorLevel:
     1. none - nothing happens.
-    1. info -  will print for each uri if its O.K or EROOR
+    1. info - will print each uri that has an EROOR
     1. stop - stop the execution if error detected.

-    To set error level run "./json23plet -config -setGlobal errorLevel \<errorLevel\>"
+    To set the error level run "./json23plet -config -setGlobal errorLevel \<errorLevel\>"

 ### Regex
-A lite and nice module representing a java regex. <br />
+A lite component to create a java regex.<br />
-Example of using: <br />
+Example of usage:

     Regex
     .regex()